 The Kiban-Kyoshin network (KiK-net) database is an important resource for ground motion (GM) studies.
 The processing of the KiK-net records is a necessary first step to enable their use in engineering applications.
-In this manuscript we present a step-by-step automated protocol used to systematically process about 157,000 KiK-net strong ground motion records that were automatically processed using a protocol described in detail by Dawood et al. (2014).
-The automated protocol includes the selection of corner frequencies for band-pass filtering.
+In this manuscript we present a step-by-step automated protocol used to systematically process about 157,000 KiK-net strong ground motion records.
+The automated protocol includes the selection of the corner frequency for high-pass filtering.
 In addition, a comprehensive set of metadata was compiled for each record.
 As a part of the metadata collection, two algorithms were used to identify dependent and independent earthquakes.
 Earthquakes are also classified into active crustal or subduction type events; most of the GM records correspond to subduction type earthquakes.
-A flatfile with all the metadata and the spectral acceleration of the processed records is uploaded to NEEShub (Dawood et al. (2014) and Dawood (2014).
-Some of the most relevant metadata includes:
+A flatfile with all the metadata and the spectral acceleration of the processed records is uploaded to NEEShub (Dawood et al. 2015).